vboyev-MSFT/defender-docs/defender-endpoint/address-common-false-positives-exclusions.md

 ## When a user runs a custom app from a USB drive, the app is blocked

-In this scenario, whenever a user runs a custom created application from an USB drive, the app is blocked by the “Block apps running from USB drive” configuration.
+In this scenario, whenever a user runs a custom created application from a USB drive, the app is blocked by the “Block apps running from USB drive” configuration.

 <!---**How to observe**: CONTENT NEEDED--->

 **How to address**: <!---CONTENT NEEDED.
-Add a AV path exclusion does not work as the USB may get mapped to a different drive name and ASR does not respect wildcards in AV path exclusions--->
+Add an AV path exclusion doesn't work as the USB may get mapped to a different drive name and ASR does not respect wildcards in AV path exclusions--->

 ## See also